 - Lessons on addiction

 Living with someone addicted to heroin can certainly be lonely, but know that you’re not alone.
 At Black Bear Lodge, we’d like to help.
-Call us, and we can explore the heroin addiction treatment options available and come up with a plan that seems just right for you and your family.
-We can work with your insurance company, to make sure the care you need is paid for, and we can set up an intake appointment for the person you love, so heroin addiction treatment can get started right away.
-We can even link you with an interventionist, so you can hold an addiction conversation in the most healthful manner possible.
-Just call.
+Call us, and we can explore available heroin addiction treatment options and come up with a plan that is right for you and your family.
+We can work with your insurance company to make sure the care you need is paid for, and we can set up an intake appointment for the person you love, so heroin addiction treatment can get started right away.
+Call to learn more.